-Adapting your Local SEO Strategy for Customer’s New Search Habits
+Adapting your Local SEO Strategy for New Customer Search Habits

 Unfortunately, for the majority of searchers looking to find a local business, this meant that you had to string together an overly specific search that left no question you needed a business only a few miles away.
 Something along the lines of “Gas stations close to San Diego, CA 92101”.

-Over time, Google made improvements to their algorithms and continued to adapt their capabilities to the intents and variations of user’s searches.
+Over time, Google made improvements to its algorithms and continued to adapt their capabilities to the intents and variations of users’ searches.
 As customers learned how to better query searches that would return more relevant results (local modifiers), Google learned to better understand the needs of its users.

 Now, people increasingly expect to get results that are tailored to their specific time, place and need.
 Google has further adapted their search results to better understand the different scenarios of implicit and explicit user intent and generate more local results whenever relevant.

 What This Means for Your Brand

 With a declining trend in the use of location modifiers and a noticeable increase in comparable searches that don’t use them, some may reason that it’s time to abandon the once sought-after “near me” strategy.
 But, not so fast – doing so may cost you thousands of customers!

 Yes, location modifiers are becoming less popular, but no, they are not disappearing.

 Take for example all of the possible keywords for a pizza restaurant in downtown San Diego: Pizza Restaurant, Pizza Restaurant near me, Pizza Restaurant San Diego, Pizza Restaurant Downtown etc.